ibm-cloud-docs/watson-assistant/webhook-pre.md

     The service automatically sends an `Authorization` header with a JWT; you do not need to add one.
 If you want to handle authorization yourself, add your own authorization header and the service uses it instead.

-    After you save the header value, asteriks replace the string, and you can't view it again.
+    After you save the header value, asterisks replace the string, and you can't view it again.
     {: note}

 Webhook details save automatically.